yearn/yearn-devdocs/docs/developers/v2/DEPLOYMENT.md

 registry.endorseVault(vault)
 ```

+5. Update the Ledger Plugin for users to be able to use the vault from Ledger Live.
+[See more](/developers/v2/ledger-plugin).

 ### Endorsing a vault from a previous release

 1. Check for latest release number in the registry contract